 Austin #1 (ULI rank) / Texas #7 (FS state rank)

 Austin seems like everyone’s favorite city for real estate investing nowadays and for good reason.
 Its slogan is “Keep Austin Weird,” which sounds eerily similar to how things are in San Francisco.
-Austin has a deep talent pool, a unique and high quality lifestyle, no state income taxes, reasonably priced real estate, and a strong commitment to business and real estate expansion.
+Austin has a deep talent pool.
+The city has a unique and high quality lifestyle.
+Further, the state has no state income taxes.
+Lifestyle is reasonably priced real estate.
+Finally, Austin has a strong commitment to business and real estate expansion.

 On the downside, traffic is an ongoing issue and housing affordability pressures are rising.
 Austin has the highest projected population growth rate for the coming five years among the 80 markets ULI has analyzed.